Why dealing with the social impact of COVID-19 on India is a major challenge

 In India leaders need to be more sensitive with the language and the issues as it can hurt the sentiments of people and should come up with solutions for the problems and not problems for the solutions.

-The writer of this article is Resident Doctor, Lady Hardinge Medical College, New Delhi
+The writer of this article is a Resident Doctor at Lady Hardinge Medical College, Delhi and National Co-ordinater Vichar Vibhag, AICC & incharge Delhi-NCR